Go maskless? Some Americans skeptical of new guidelines, other say it's high time

-WASHINGTON/LUBBOCK, Texas (Reuters) -New federal guidance allowing people to go without masks in most places provided one more moment of disagreement between Americans who have found little common ground throughout the pandemic.
+WASHINGTON/LUBBOCK, Texas (Reuters) -New U.S. guidance allowing people to go without masks in most places provided one more topic of disagreement among Americans who have found little common ground throughout the pandemic.

-The CDC says the updated guidance would allow life to begin to return to normal amid hopes it will prod more people to get vaccinated against an illness that has killed more than half a million Americans.
+The CDC said the updated guidance would allow life to begin to return to normal and hopes it will prod more people to get vaccinated against an illness that has killed more than half a million Americans.

 “I’m nervous about it,” said a masked Allison Douma, 24, out walking her dogs in Washington, D.C.
 She was fully vaccinated last month.
-“I just don’t feel safe because vaccination rates are going down, and I’m worried about the mutations.”
+“I just don’t feel safe because vaccination rates are going down, and I’m worried about the mutations,” she said of more contagious virus variants widely circulating.

-Over 1,600 miles away in Lubbock, Texas - where Republican Governor Greg Abbott lifted a statewide mask mandate in March - the CDC guidelines were largely met with a shrug.
+Over 1,600 miles (2,575 km) away in Lubbock, Texas - where Republican Governor Greg Abbott lifted a statewide mask mandate in March - the CDC guidelines were largely met with a shrug.

 In many parts of the United States, people have not been wearing masks for months.
 A January survey by the University of Southern California Dornsife Center for Economic and Social Research found that even at a peak time for COVID-19 infections, half of Americans were not wearing masks when mixing with the public.

-More states had relaxed mask mandates and other restrictions in recent weeks as COVID case loads dropped.
+More states had relaxed mask mandates and other restrictions in recent weeks as COVID-19 cases dropped.

-In New York City, Maggie Cantrick, 39, who works at an arts center, said she was not ready to lose her mask in places such as a grocery store.
-“I am fully vaccinated - I can just take off my mask?
+In New York City, Maggie Cantrick, 39, who works at an arts center, said she was not ready to shed her mask in places such as a grocery store.
+“I am fully vaccinated.
+I can just take off my mask?
 This is crazy!” she said.

-U.S. supermarket chain Kroger Co said it will continue to require customers to wear masks.
-“We are reviewing current safety practices, the CDC’s latest guidance, and soliciting feedback from associates to guide the next phase of our policy,” the company said in a statement.
+U.S. supermarket chain Kroger Co said it will continue to require customers to wear masks, while it reviews current safety practices and the new CDC guidance.

 Another food chain, Trader Joe’s, said it would immediately drop its mask mandate for customers who are fully vaccinated.

-She said officials were still encouraging unvaccinated people to get their shots to protect themselves and others against the novel coronavirus that is still circulating even as cases decline.
+Unvaccinated people are still encouraged to get their shots to protect themselves and others against the coronavirus that is still circulating even as cases decline, she said.

-In an MSNBC interview, Dr. Anthony Fauci, the nation’s top infectious disease official, echoed the idea that looser recommendations should encourage people to get their COVID-19 shots so they can shed their masks.
+Jeri Kelly, who was visiting Washington, DC, from Portland, Oregon on Friday, said she was concerned about being able to identify whether someone was vaccinated.

-There are caveats.
-The looser mask guidance does not apply to certain situations such as public transportation and prisons.
-There is also no approved U.S. COVID-19 vaccine for children aged 11 and younger.
+“So, to go into a public space, to be less than six feet distance, because I’m vaccinated, I am just concerned that the next person, how honest are they going to be?” she said as she and her husband headed in the National Museum of African American History and Culture.

-Dr. Walid Gellad, a professor at University of Pittsburgh’s medical school, said he believed the CDC guidance was two or three weeks too early.
+Dr. Walid Gellad, a professor at University of Pittsburgh’s medical school, said he believed the CDC guidance came two or three weeks too early.

 “The problem is that there’s no mechanism to identify who’s vaccinated.
 So, someone’s going to be in a store.
 No one’s going to be wearing masks, and some of those people will be unvaccinated - that’s just the reality,” Gellad said.